DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

 where $\nu$ is a scaling factor and $\epsilon$ is a small constant to ensure numerical stability.

-Now, the final loss function of the watermark attacker agent can be written as:
+Now, the final objective of the watermark attacker agent can be written as:

-where $\sum_{l=1}^L a_l$ is a small regularization term penalizing the number of active actions, $H(P)$ is the entropy of the action distribution $P$, and promotes exploration in the policy $\phi$, and $o$ and $r$ are hyperparameters.
-It should be noted that $R_{\text{curiosity}}$ encourages goal-directed exploration while $H(P)$ is used to encourage policy-level exploration such that the agent maintains diversity in action selection, serving complementary purposes in the learning process.
+where $\sum_{l=1}^\Gamma a_l$ is a small regularization term penalizing the number of active actions, $H(B_l)$ denotes the entropy of the Bernoulli action distribution for the $l^{\textrm{th}}$ attack, and $o$ and $r$ are hyperparameters.
+It should be noted that $R_{\text{curiosity}}$ encourages goal-directed exploration while $\sum_{l=1}^\Gamma H(B_l)$ is used to encourage policy-level exploration such that the agent maintains diversity in action selection, serving complementary purposes in the learning process.